 No, your family members are most welcome.
 Simply log back into mySLU and make the change to your reservation.

 You should bring comfortable, casual clothes.
 Many activities will be inside, so dress appropriately for air-conditioned facilities.
+We strongly encourage layers in case you get cold sitting in air-conditioning.
 Since you will be staying overnight, you should bring a change of clothes, toiletries, personal items, an alarm clock and a small amount of money for vending machines or incidentals.
 Food and linens are supplied.
 Be sure to also bring a photo ID so that you can have your SLU ID made.
 Please note that there are no phone lines in individual student residence hall rooms.
 Students may use personal cell phones or community phones available in the building for local calls.

 Your academic adviser determines when you register.
 Some students register on Day One and some register on Day Two.
 The day you register depends on your major and your adviser's schedule.
 Not all students will be registered on the first day, so please keep this in mind when making travel arrangements.
 It is important to stay for the entire SLU 101 program.